 Authority: Academic Affairs and Enrollment Management

-University employees are public servants of the State of Louisiana, and are required to abide by the Louisiana Code of Governmental Ethics, which includes laws prohibiting conflicts of interest.
-Essentially, these statutes preclude public servants from participating in transactions of their employing State agency where the public servant has a personal substantial economic interest.
-The Louisiana Code of Governmental Ethics, Louisiana Revised Statutes 42:1101-1170, may be found at www.legis.state.la.us/lss/lss.asp.
+University employees are public servants of the state of Louisiana and are required to abide by the Louisiana Code of Governmental Ethics, which includes laws prohibiting conflicts of interest.
+Essentially, these statutes preclude public servants from participating in transactions of their employing state agency where the public servant has a personal substantial economic interest.
+The Louisiana Code of Governmental Ethics, Louisiana Revised Statutes 42:1101-1170, may be found at http://ethics.la.gov/pub/laws/ethsum.pdf.

-Any financial interest is defined as an economic benefit that an employee derives from a project, or would derive if a proposal were funded, that is greater than the interest derived by a member of the general public, not counting any salary, per diem, intellectual property related benefits normally approved by the university, or other similar compensation arising solely from his or her university employment, position and/or rank.
+Any financial interest is defined as an economic benefit that an employee derives from a project, or would derive if a proposal were funded, that is greater than the interest derived by a member of the general public, not counting any salary, per diem, intellectual property related benefits normally approved by the University, or other similar compensation arising solely from their University employment, position, and/or rank.

 A controlling interest is defined as an ownership interest held by or on behalf of an individual or of immediate family members, individually or collectively, that exceeds 25% of the legal entity.

-A potential conflict of interest occurs when there is a divergence between an individual’s private or professional interests and his or her obligations to the university such that an independent observer might reasonably question whether the individual’s professional actions or decisions are determined by considerations or personal gain, financial or otherwise.
+A potential conflict of interest occurs when there is a divergence between an individual’s private or professional interests and their obligations to the University such that an independent observer might reasonably question whether the individual’s professional actions or decisions are determined by considerations or personal gain, financial or otherwise.
 The existence of an actual conflict of interest depends on the details of the particular situation.

-At the time a proposal is submitted, any individual who has a responsibility for the design, conduct, or reporting of activities proposed for external funding (Principal Investigator and all co-Principal Investigators) must make a reasonable search and disclose to the university all current financial interests that existed in the past three (3) years in either of the following categories that would or might reasonably appear to be affected by the activities or to impact his or her work on the project or duties at the university: 1) the existence of any financial interest involving himself or herself, or a member of his or her immediate family, or 2) a legal entity or beneficial interest in a trust in which he or she or a member of his or her immediate family has a controlling interest.
+At the time a proposal is submitted, any individual who has a responsibility for the design, conduct, or reporting of activities proposed for external funding (principal investigator and all co-principal investigators) must make a reasonable search and disclose to the University all current financial interests that existed in the past three years in either of the following categories that would or might reasonably appear to be affected by the activities or to impact their work on the project or duties at the University: 1) the existence of any financial interest involving themselves, or a member of their immediate family, or 2) a legal entity or beneficial interest in a trust in which they or a member of their immediate family has a controlling interest.

 Any member of the faculty or research staff who works on a project is presumed to have such a responsible role in project activities.
-The Principal Investigator or Project Director is responsible for determining whether or not others, such as students or project staff, have such responsibility.
-The Principal Investigator (Project Director) and any co-Principal Investigators are responsible on the Internal Proposal.
+The principal investigator or project director is responsible for determining whether or not others, such as students or project staff, have such responsibility.
+The principal investigator (project director) and any co-principal investigators are responsible on the Internal Proposal Approval Form.